smwebstudio/web-scrap/readme.md

     * You can use composer (recommended) to create the project using `composer create-project smweb/web-scrapper:dev-master myproject`   (rename {myproject} to any)
     * or download the project in zip format [here](https://github.com/smwebstudio/web-scrap/archive/refs/heads/master.zip) and extract it to your http server.
 * In the root folder, run composer install
-* In the root folder, edit db_config.php for proper DB credentials
+* In the app/ folder, edit db_config.php for proper DB credentials
 * After dependencies are installed, run `php -S localhost:800` to start a server at the root folder.
 * To scrap posts run command `php app/scraper_cli.php --count "{count}" --startDate "{startDate}" --endDate "{endDate}" ` , where
     * {count} is articles count to scrap, integer